Kilby-tech/Hotz-Zero/README.md

-Hotz-One
+Hotz-Zero
 Open SoC hardware for self-driving cars

-# Hotz One platform
+# Hotz Zero platform

 Hotz One will be built in FPGA and will